-YAMARIN 56 Side Console is equipped with a built-in-fuel tank, located under the open space floor.

-A fuel filter, which also serves as a water separator, has been mounted in the fuel line.
+The boat is equipped with a built-in fuel tank.
+A fuel filter is installed in the fuel line, also functioning as a water separator.
 The filter must be changed at least once a year.
-When a new or removed filter has been mounted, the fuel line must be filled with a ball pump before starting the engine.
+Each time the filter is replaced, the fuel line must be filled using its ball pump before starting the engine.